Automotive Technology (AAS)

 The Associate in Applied Science (AAS) in Automotive Technology is designed to prepare students for employment as automotive technicians.
 Instruction is given in both the theoretical and practical aspects of automotive operation, maintenance, and service.
 Directed lab activities provide experience in transmissions, differentials, fuel systems (both conventional and electronic), brakes, air conditioning, automotive electricity/electronics, diagnosis, emission control, engine service, suspension and steering systems.
 Modern, fully equipped facilities provide students with excellent opportunities for pre-employment experience.

-This program is organized as a sequence of intensive short-term AUT (Automotive Technology) courses for one year, followed by two semesters of general education course work, and an automotive internship.
-While evening AUT certificate and degree courses are offered, this sequence is currently available in this two-year time frame as a day program only.
+This two-year program is consolidated into one year of automotive technology (AUT) courses, followed by two (2) semesters of general education coursework, and an automotive internship.
+While evening AUT certificate and degree courses are offered, this sequence is currently available as a day program only.

 Recommended Course Sequence

 |AUT 103AB||Automotive and Electrical/Electronic Systems I||4|